Be a Master of Change Management in Procurement

 Instead, make it a priority to engage with stakeholders who will be affected by the change at every level of the organization.
 If it’s a change in software, for instance, ask the end-users what their pain points are, what they’d like to see improved, what training they require, and so on.
 Let them know their input is important to you, and if you’re not going to make use of their suggestions, explain why.

-Then, communicate, communicate, communicate.
+Then, stress the importance of communication.
 Keep stakeholders updated during the planning process so that by the time it comes to launch, nobody is surprised.
 After launch, create a feedback loop to find out what’s working, what isn’t working, and where resistance to change exists.

 Manage resistance

-Most importantly, be realistic – we’ve written elsewhere that you can’t expect to convert your biggest critics into advocates, but you may be able to convince them not to actively campaign against the change initiative.
+Most importantly, be realistic.
+You can’t expect to convert your biggest critics into advocates, but you may be able to convince them not to actively campaign against the change initiative.

 Don't neglect training